The use_concat Hint

 into multiple queries.
 The use_concat hint is commonly

-invoked when a SQL query has a large amount of OR conditions in the
+invoked when a SQL query has OR conditions in the

 where clause.